 Note that after the 30-day waiting period ends, the time it takes to completely delete a project may vary.
 For example, if a project has billing set up, it might not be completely deleted until the current billing cycle ends, you receive the next bill, and your account is successfully charged.
 Additionally, the number and types of services in use may also affect when the system permanently deletes a project.

 Project owners can restore a terminated project within the 30-day waiting period that starts when the project is shut down.
-Restoring a project returns it to the state it was in prior to being shut down.

 To restore a project: